-From an understanding of the key terminology and processes of working on set to self promotion and the audition process, the Diploma of Screen Acting equips our actors with a deeper awareness of the TV and film industry’s inner workings.
+From an understanding of the key terminology and processes of working on set to self promotion and the audition process, the Advanced Diploma of Screen Acting equips our actors with a deeper awareness of the TV and film industry’s inner workings.

 We work with current industry experts who have in-depth knowledge of what is required to get screen actors into the business.
 Our students are closely mentored and guided over the two-year program by high-qualified teachers with real life, experience of the film and television industry both in Australia and internationally.

 Benefits of Getting an Advanced Diploma of Screen Acting